Refinancing: Which Option is for You?

 Making Your Payments Lower

-Do you hold other debt, maybe with a higher interest rate, that you want to consolidate?
-If you have the equity in your home for it, taking care of other high interest debt (such as car loans, credit cards, student loans, or home equity loans) means you may be able to save hundreds of dollars in your budget each month.
+Do you hold other debt, perhaps with a high interest rate, that you want to consolidate?
+If you have the equity in your home to make it work, paying off other debt with higher interest than the rate on your mortgage (like credit cards, home equity loans, or car loans) means you can save possibly several hundred dollars each month.

-Paying it off Sooner
+Paying it off Faster